Jonathan-D-a-v-i-d/Google-ID-Generater/README.md

 The following Python libraries installed on your system:

-Faker: This library is used to generate fake data for the IDs.
+* Faker: This library is used to generate fake data for the IDs.
-argparse: This library is used for command-line option and argument parsing.
+* argparse: This library is used for command-line option and argument parsing.
-art: This library is used for ASCII art generation.
+* art: This library is used for ASCII art generation.
-tqdm: This library is used for progress bar generation.
+* tqdm: This library is used for progress bar generation.
-colorama: This library is used for colorful command line outputs.
+* colorama: This library is used for colorful command line outputs.
-json: This library is used for generating the final output as a JSON file.
+* json: This library is used for generating the final output as a JSON file.
-If these libraries are not installed, you can install them via pip by running pip install faker argparse art tqdm colorama json in your CLI.
+If these libraries are not installed, you can install them via pip by running: pip install faker argparse art tqdm colorama json in your CLI.

 # Usage